bencline1/Allpix_GaAs/doc/usermanual/faq.md

     Section [ROOT Analysis & Helper Macros](../../tools/root_analysis_macros/) of this user manual.
 Scripts written in both C++ and in Python are provided.

-How can I convert data from the ROOTObject format to other formats?
-:   Since the ROOTObject format is the native format of Allpix², the
-    stored data can be read into the framework again.
+-   *How can I convert data from the ROOTObject format to other formats?* Since the ROOTObject format is the native format of Allpix², the stored data can be read into the framework again.
 To convert it to another format, a simple pseudo-simulation setup can be used, which reads in data with one module and stores it with another.